Irrigation Transforms Southern Alberta

 “Irrigation provides for a wide diversity of crops and for the growing and feeding of livestock.
 It provides opportunity for home building, for maintaining a higher standard of living, and for improved education facilities and social advantages.”

-Mr. Irrigation also managed the St. Mary River Irrigation District.
-Today it is Canada’s largest irrigation district and one of its oldest, with a history dating from the late 1800s.
+The PFRA built several irrigation projects in Alberta, including the St. Mary Irrigation District, which Mr. Irrigation managed for a time.
+Today, it is Canada’s largest irrigation district and one of its oldest, with a history dating from the late 1800s.
 The district delivers water to more than 150,500 hectares of land along the Oldman River and the South Saskatchewan River between Lethbridge and Medicine Hat.

-Sauder was at the helm in 1946 when the St. Mary and Milk River development was shifting into high gear.
-A dam was built on St. Mary River that year.
+The St. Mary and Milk River Development shifted into high gear in 1946.
+A dam was built on St. Mary River that year—the first one in Canada to be designed, constructed, and instrument-monitored based on soil mechanics principles.
 Irrigation reached Medicine Hat in 1954 with the completion of the St. Mary main canal.
 Further works included a diversion structure on Belly River and construction of the Waterton Dam.